iskendria-pub/iskendria/README.md

 AX-1620: The Client should allow everyone to see metadata about every Manuscript.

+AX-1630: The modification time of a manuscript should be updated when:

+* An author signs for being author (AX-1560).
+* An editor changes the state (AX-1570, AX-1590, AX-1600)

 ## Journal

 AX-2000: A Journal should have the following mandatory properties:

 * id.
+* creation time.
+* modification time.
 * title.
 * isSigned (boolean).
 * hasDescription (boolean).